is a Physical Pinball Table

 tables.
 Midway through development, Gottlieb had an agreement for the American Gladiators

-management decided to quickly release it as Gladiators
+it was decided to release it as Gladiators

 Not to be confused with Last Gladiators